Precept to enter production

 Your wish is our next project.

 The response to Precept was all the confirmation we needed.
-The sustainable, upcycled and vegan materials we used in its construction showed that we've designed a new premium when it came to aesthetics.
-The infotainment system (again, with Google built in) is more informative and responsive than ever before.
+The sustainable, upcycled and animal-free materials we used in its construction showed that we could redefine modern premium.
+The infotainment system (again, with Google built in), more informative and responsive than ever before.
 The public saw this and were not shy about saying they wanted Precept to be more than a mission statement on four wheels.
 And frankly, we agree.

 So, we’re putting Precept into production.